How Greyparrot Analyzer has complemented GreenTech teams’ expertise

 “Between receiving material and understanding its quality, we usually have a delay of about four hours.
 In that case, it may already be too late to make adjustments.”

 Blending material more effectively, managing supplier relationships and investigating dips in final product quality are all essential tasks for Gabriela and Marian.
-Those tasks relied on data that they didn’t have — until GreenTech embraced waste intelligence technology.
+Those tasks became flawless when they relied on accurate data from waste intelligence technology.

 The solution: Automated infeed monitoring

-To fill that data gap, GreenTech installed a single Greyparrot Analyzer unit in each facility to monitor supplier material composition.
+To improve the team's efficiency, GreenTech installed Greyparrot Analyzer units in each facility to monitor supplier material composition.

 Gabriela now uses the same scheduled downtime to assess supplier material with Greyparrot AI.
 Instead of 50 kilogram manual samples, she now tracks every single object that GreenTech buys from suppliers via the Analyzer portal’s live dashboards.